 Activity Timeline Public Awareness School districts must inform the public about available special education programs and services and how to access those programs and services.
 This is part of the district's Child Find responsibility.
-Annually; Ongoing Request for Initial Evaluation When a child is suspected of having a disability, a written request for an initial evaluation is submitted to school district personnel.
-Anytime Parental Consent to Evaluate When a request for an initial evaluation is received the district must request parental consent to evaluate a child suspected of having a disability.
-Within 10 school days Counted from the date the district receives the request.
+Annually; Ongoing Referral A child suspected of having a disability is referred for special education programs and services by contacting school district personnel.
+Anytime Parental Consent to Evaluate A district must contact parents when a referral is received and request parental consent to evaluate a child suspected of having a disability.
+Within 10 calendar days Counted from the date the district receives the referral.
 Evaluation A Multidisciplinary Evaluation Team (MET) conducts the initial evaluation.
-Within 30 school days Counted from the date the district receives the Parental Consent to Evaluate to the offer of a FAPE (the time to complete the Evaluation is included in the 30 school Individualized Education Program (IEP) The IEP Team is convened to determine eligibility or ineligibility.
-If eligible, the team develops the child's IEP.
-The IEP is completed when the district makes an offer of a Free Appropriate Public Education (FAPE) to the child's parent.
+Within 30 school days Counted from the date the district receives the Parental Consent to Evaluate Individualized Education Program (IEP) The IEP Team is convened to determine eligibility and develop the child's IEP.
+The IEP is completed when the district makes its offer of a Free Appropriate Public Education (FAPE) to the child's parent. to completion of the IEP (the time to complete the Evaluation is included in the 30 school days).
 If the parent and the district agree, the timeline for initial activities may be extended beyond 30 school days.
-Notice to Parent of Intent to Implement The public agency provides written notice to the parent about where and when the district intends to implement the IEP.
-Within 7 school days Counted from the date of the IEP Team meeting.
-Parental Consent for Provision of Programs and Services Parent consent is required before special education programs and services are provided to a child for the first time.
-Within 10 school days Counted from the date the district initiates delivery of the Notice to Parent of Intent to Implement.
+Notice to Parent of Intent to Implement The completed IEP is given to the district superintendent/designee.
+The superintendent provides written notice to the parent about where and when the district intends to implement the IEP.
+Within 7 calendar days Counted from the date the superintendent/designee receives the IEP.
+Parental Consent for Provision of Programs and Services Parent consent is required before the district is allowed to provide special education programs and services that are in the IEP.
+Within 10 calendar days Counted from the date the parent receives the Notice to Parent of Intent to Implement.
 Implementation The district implements the child's IEP.
 Within 15 school days Counted from the date of the Notice to Parent of Intent to Implement.
-If the parent and district agree, the timeline for implementing the IEP can be extended.